alliance-genome/agr_java_software/Submission_README.md

 ## Schema-DataType-Mod String format

-Valid combinations for Schema-DataType-Mode are as follows:
+Valid combinations for Schema-DataType-Mod are as follows:

 | Type | What does it mean? |
 | --------------- | --- |